ChrisBurkett/Python/README.md

-<h1>Python Test Game</h1>
+<h1>Python Text Based Game Using "if, else"</h1>

 <h2>Description</h2>
-This project consists of a basic Python text based game I build in College.
+Project instructions where to create a simple python text based game using "if, else" statements of a basic Python text based game I build in College.
 Creating a text based game required planning, programming and testing.

 <h2>Languages and Utilities Used</h2>